peterheard01/logic-room/_posts/should-we-stop-using-story-points/2017-01-29-should-we-stop-using-agile-story-points.md

 It's a modern day illness; the constant need to measure success by simple numerical data.
 We all know that the measure of success is often much more nuanced.
 For example, what is valued by a person or society in one context is not necessarily shared by someone or anyone in another!

 But in the big ol' world of business we love to be able to roll-off numbers.
-In the world of Agile the story point reigns supreme.
+In the world of Agile; the story point reigns supreme.
 Yes... we live by the point!
 But let us take a step back and consider:

 1. Why do we develop software?